Nissan R390 GT1: Racing results

 The #23 1997 R390 GT1, the only one to finish at Le Mans '97.

-Completed in time for the 1997 24 Hours of Le Mans, the three cars finished in a black and red livery were the fastest in their first competition, with Martin Brundle taking pole position in May's pre-qualifying with a staggering time of 3.43.15.
-At the race itself, one R390 GT1 (#22) was able to qualify in 4th on the grid and 2nd in its class behind a Porsche 911 GT1, while its partners qualified 12th (#21) and 21st(#23).
-During the race both cars were able to perform admirably, but soon began to struggle with gearbox problems and, around halfway through the race, two of the three cars (#21 & #22) finally succumbed to mechanical failure and were withdrawn.
-The third R390 was able to survive the rest of the race (albeit with two complete gearbox changes along the way) finishing 12th overall and 5th in class, although many laps down from the race winners.
+Completed in time for the 1997 24 Hours of Le Mans, the three cars were painted in a black and red livery.
+In their first outing, pre-qualifying in May, Martin Brundle achieved the fastest time of the field with 3.43.15.
+At the race itself, the best R390 GT1 (#22) was able to qualify in 4th on the grid and 2nd in its class behind a Porsche 911 GT1, while the other two cars qualified 12th (#21) and 21st (#23).
+During the race the cars were competitive, but soon began to struggle with gearbox problems and, around halfway through the race, two of the three cars (#21 & #22) finally succumbed to mechanical failure and were withdrawn.
+The third R390 survived the rest of the race (albeit with two complete gearbox changes along the way) finishing 12th overall and 5th in class, although many laps down from the race winners.

-For the 1998 Le Mans 24h, Nissan returned, this time with four cars.
-The cars were slightly upgraded, with more downforce able to be generated by a longer rear tail, a new rear diffuser, and on racing versions, a new rear wing placement for less drag.
-Although Nissan was easily beaten in qualifying by Mercedes-Benz CLK-LM, Toyota GT-One, Porsche 911 GT1-98 and BMW V12 LM for places 10, 13, 14, and 19, Nissan was able to achieve considerable success in the race after all Mercedes and BMW had to retire early.
-With this, all four Nissan were able to finish in the Top 10, at 3rd, 5th, 6th, and 10th overall, being beaten only by two Porsche 911 GT1.
+For the 1998 Le Mans 24h, Nissan returned, this time with four R390s.
+The cars were upgraded, with more downforce generated by a longer rear tail and a new rear diffuser.
+The racing versions received a new rear wing placement for less drag.
+Although Nissan was easily beaten in qualifying by Mercedes-Benz CLK-LM, Toyota GT-One, Porsche 911 GT1-98 and BMW V12 LM for places 10, 13, 14, and 19, Nissan was able to achieve considerable success in the race after the retirement of all Mercedes' and BMWs early in the race.
+All four R390 were able to finish in the Top 10: at 3rd, 5th, 6th, and 10th overall, being beaten only by two Porsche 911 GT1.

 Following the 1998 24 Hours of Le Mans, rules for the GT classes were changed, mostly to end the number of manufacturers attempting to use loopholes.
 Instead of LMGT1, an LMGTP prototype class for closed cockpit cars was introduced for the 1999 Le Mans 24h that allowed more race specific construction without any road-going considerations.
 With Mercedes and Toyota going to improve their already faster GTs, Nissan was forced to either modify the R390 to a prototype GT, or abandon it like Porsche did with the GT1.
 Nissan instead turned to the open cockpit LMP classes, developing the R391 prototype for 1999 with European collaboration.
 After mixed results, that included a win over Toyota in Fuji, this program would also be short lived.
 Nissan discontinued Le Mans style racing at the end of 1999.

 A total of eight R390 GT1 race chassis were built over the two years of the program.